jro31/jethro-codes/_articles/my-story.md

 That's never going to be anyone's dream, but I can type pretty quickly, and it pays well, so what the Hell?

 But this is data entry.
 It's not customer service, or some specialised field.
-You just copying data from paper into a computer.
+You just copy data from paper into a computer.

-The moment that I saw the application form, and the ridiculous list of questions they wanted answered, for a job copying things into the computer, I just had a moment where I got this 1000 yard stare, and my mind just switched.
+The moment that I saw the application form, and the ridiculous list of questions they wanted answered, for a job copying things into the computer, I just had a moment where I got this 1000 yard stare, and my mind switched.

 _"I can't do this anymore,"_ I said to myself.